Lemon Pie in Meringue Shell

 - 2 cups heavy whipping cream, whipped

-- Place egg whites in a small bowl; let stand at room temperature for 30 minutes.
-Add cream of tartar; beat until soft peaks form.
+- Place egg whites in a small bowl; add cream of tartar; beat until soft peaks form.
 Gradually add 1 cup of sugar, 1 tablespoon at a time, beating until stiff peaks form.
 Spread onto the bottom and up the sides of a greased 9-in. pie plate.
 Bake at 350° for 25-30 minutes.
 Cool on a wire rack.